 Total Expense Ratio (TER)

-The Total Expense Ratio (TER) is the measure of how much fees there is for a fund.
-It is the sum of all the expenses of the fund: marketing expenses, employee salaries, management fees, transaction fees…
+The Total Expense Ratio (TER) measures how much fees there are for a fund.
+It is the sum of all the fund’s expenses: marketing expenses, employee salaries, management fees, transaction fees…

 It is a critical metric to compare two different funds.
 It is especially true if you are comparing two index funds.
 If the two funds are investing in the same index, the most important metric is the TER.
 You want it to be as small as possible.

 The tracking error is a metric to compare different index funds.
-It shows how much the fund failed to represent the performance of the index.
+It shows how much the fund failed to represent the index’s performance.

 Generally, the tracking error is computed as the standard deviation of the tracking errors for the last years.
-You can compute it by computing the differences for these years and then take the standard deviation (square root of the sum of the squared differences divided by N – 1) of them.
+You can calculate it by computing the differences for these years and then taking the standard deviation (square root of the sum of the squared differences divided by N – 1) of them.

 Generally, you want an index fund with a low tracking error.
-It will give you higher confidence that the fund will match the performance of the index.
+It will give you higher confidence that the fund will match the index’s performance.

 Warren Buffett is one of the famous Value Investors.
-He becomes very rich by investing in value stocks.
-It sounds simple, but in practice, it is very difficult to estimate the true value of a stock.
+He became wealthy by investing in value stocks.
+It sounds simple, but in practice, it is challenging to estimate the true value of a stock.

 A Value stock is in direct opposition to Growth Stocks.

 The more the price moves up and down, the higher the asset is volatile.
-Generally speaking, assets with higher volatility have higher risks but also higher returns.
+Generally speaking, assets with higher volatility have higher risks and returns.

 You can also use this term to define the stock market.
 During some periods, it can be more volatile than during others.